 Tankless Water Heaters Are More Expensive Upfront

 You’ll save money in the long run, but tankless water heaters can come at a hefty price—especially if you need to rewire your home to accommodate them.
-An electric tankless water heater can cost you over $1000, with gas tankless heaters breaking the bank at around $3000.
-Add in the need for rewiring (which could cost you up to $5000), and you’re looking at an expensive home addition that’ll take years of energy savings to pay off.
+Depending on whether you go electric or gas can result in a high appliance cost in addition to the rewiring needed.

 They Might Not Work During Power Outages